mgwalker/mudz.me/_sweets/Lemon Gooey Cake.md

 In a bowl, sift together the flour, baking powder, salt, and gelatin.

 Cream the butter, zest, and sugar until soft and light, about 2 minutes.
-Slowly add the cream, blending well and scraping sides of bowl.
-Add the eggs, one at a time.
+Add the eggs, one at a time, mixing well after each addition.
+Add the lemon juice.

-In a small bowl, combine the water and juice.
-Add the dry ingredients to the batter, alternating with the liquid, until smooth.
+Add the dry ingredients to the batter, alternating with the milk, until smooth.
 Pour into the prepared baking dish, smoothing the surface.

 Bake for 30 to 35 minutes until golden on top and springy to the touch.